owid/sdg-tracker.org/pages/gender-equality.md

         <div class="col-md">
             <span>SDG Indicator 5.1.1</span>
             <h3>Legal frameworks for gender equality and non-discrimination</h3>
-            <p><strong>Definition:</strong> Whether or not legal frameworks are in place to promote, enforce and monitor equality and non-discrimination on the basis of sex.
-This is assessed across various measures, including hiring, equal pay, marital rape and property rights, among others. </p>
+            <p><strong>Definition:</strong> Indicator 5.1.1 is <q><i>whether or not legal frameworks are in place to promote, enforce and monitor equality and non-discrimination on the basis of sex.</q></i> <p>There are various legal frameworks which can be applied to promote and enforce non-discrimination on the basis of sex.
+This is assessed here across various measures, including hiring, equal pay, marital rape and property rights, among others.</p>
-            <p><strong>Goal:</strong> By 2030 <q><i>end all forms of discrimination against all women and girls everywhere</q></i>.<br>This requires legal frameworks in place to enforce gender equality for all countries.</p>
+            <p><strong>Goal:</strong> By 2030 <q><i>end all forms of discrimination against all women and girls everywhere</q></i>.<p>This requires legal frameworks in place to enforce gender equality for all countries.</p>
             <p><strong>Additional charts:</strong>
 <br><a href="https://ourworldindata.org/grapher/law-mandate-equal-pay">Does law mandate equal pay for males and females?</a>
 <br><a href="https://ourworldindata.org/grapher/does-legislation-explicitly-criminalise-marital-rape">Does legislation explicitly criminalise marital rape?</a>